There are several things you can do to ensure that your effort reporting process is effective, efficient, and accurate.

 - Keep the Cost Share Tracking System current.

-- Periodically compare the effort commitments to the Payroll Personnel System (PPS) distribution percentages.
+- Periodically compare the effort commitments to the payroll system (UCPath) distribution percentages.

-Make payroll changes in PPS after making adjustments on an effort report.
+Make payroll changes in UCPath after making adjustments on an effort report.

 If changes have been made to the Paid Effort % to Certify column on the effort report, be sure to make the necessary payroll cost transfers as soon as possible after certifying the effort report.
 ERS will verify that the payroll and effort are in sync after the adjustments.